82108897856

 What is the Silk Road dark web?

 The Silk Road was an online black market where users could buy and sell illicit goods anonymously.
-It operated via darknets, anonymous networks that can only be accessed through specialized software like Tor Browser.
-The content of darknets makes up the dark web — Silk Road was the first modern dark web marketplace.
+The first widely used dark web marketplace, Silk Road operated via darknets, anonymous networks that can only be accessed with specialized software like Tor Browser.
+The content of darknets makes up the dark web.

 Hamburguer menu icon